javivelasco/react-css-themr/README.md

 ## Contribution

-Contributions are always welcome.
+We'd love you to contribute to Homebrew.
+First, please read our [Contribution Guide](CONTRIBUTING.md) and [Code of Conduct](CODE_OF_CONDUCT.md#code-of-conduct).

 We try to make it as easy as possible.
 We are using semantic-release to have more time to concentrate on important stuff instead of struggling in the dependency or release hell.